GreenVeggi/Thoth/pages/institutions.md

 	  #clarkSustainabilityScienceSynthesis2020
 	- seminar #definitionsInSustainabilityScience
 	- theme #introduction
-	- métier
+	- métier #sustainabilityScienceAndSystemsTheory
-- The structures that make societal interaction predictable and guide human action towards collective goals.
+- Structures that make societal interaction predictable and guide human action towards collective goals.
+- Rules of the game in a society or, more formally, are the humanly devised constraints that shape human interaction.
+In consequence they structure incentives in human exchange, whether political, social, or economic.
+Institutional change shapes the way societies evolve through time and hence is the key to understanding historical change.